murkl/arch-os/modules/installer/README.md

 A booted **Arch Linux live image**, and on it root, UEFI with Secure Boot off, and a network connection.

-The first of those is `requires.sh`, beside `module.yaml`: it decides whether this module is on the page at all, so a machine that is not a live image never sees the row and is told where to write one instead.
+The first of those is `requires:` in `module.yaml`: it decides whether this module is on the page at all, so a machine that is not a live image never sees the row and is told where to write one instead.
 The rest are the three steps under `hooks/@preflight/`, checked in that order once the module has been chosen — what has to be true about a machine somebody has already picked.

 **Note:** _A run started with `--debug` is offered every module whatever they say about the machine, and simulates its work._